Sam-Shucher/Shucher_swimLane/README.md

 All test scripts are contained in the Swimlane forder

-Before running any tests be sure to run all nesscessary npm commands (npm -i and have Cypress properly installed
+Before running any tests be sure to run all nesscessary npm commands to install all the required npm packages found in /Swimlane/package.json